sagittaeri/StardewValleyMods/InputTools/README.md

 * Get a custom keybinding from the user, both single-button and button-pair
 * Get the corrected location for item placement tile when gamepad is used
 * Group input event handling and per-tick polling into an "Input Stack" which can be turned off and on
-* In more complex systems, create multiple Input Stacks and dictate their behaviour e.g. whether or not to allow input from an Input Stack above to continue to the Input Stack below
+* In more complex systems, create multiple Input Stacks and dictate their behaviour e.g. whether or not to allow input events from an Input Stack to propagate to the Input Stack below

 For the full API, see [`IInputToolsAPI.cs`](https://github.com/sagittaeri/StardewValleyMods/blob/main/InputTools/IInputToolsAPI.cs).